 Added insulation in the attic and some walls. $130.

-Bought (and installed, because it actually helps to do that part too) honeycomb window blinds for seven windows in the house. $110.
+Bought (and installed, because it actually helps to do that part too) honeycomb window blinds for seven windows in the house.
+Bill down to $110.

 Insulated outlets and light switches, and where pipes travel between floors.
 Probably went down to $100 (I didn’t track it then.)